 COVID-19 ServicesMEDIQ Urgent Care is here for you.

-Now offering COVID-19 Nasal Swab and Antibody Testing in Archdale, Greensboro, and Winston-Salem, NC
+Convenient COVID-19 Testing in Archdale, Greensboro, and Winston-Salem, NC

 COVID-19 is a new virus strain that has only spread in people since December 2019.
 It belongs to the same family of virus as the common cold, SARS and MERS.
 However, it seems to be more contagious than these related coronaviruses.
 According to current evidence, COVID-19 virus primarily spreads through airborne respiratory droplets, close contact, and contaminated surfaces.